Expense reimbursements

 Travel expense reimbursements through invoicing service companies – a summary

-Invoicing service companies offer freelancers the possibility to invoice their clients without setting up their own company.
-However, handling travel expense reimbursements in these situations can raise questions, particularly from a taxation perspective.
-Here is a summarized overview of the Finnish Tax Administration's latest guidelines on travel expense reimbursements in advance withholding, updated based on KVL 18/2024.
+Invoicing service companies offer light entrepreneurs the possibility to invoice their clients without setting up their own company.
+Handling travel expense reimbursements in these situations can raise questions, especially from a taxation perspective.
+Here is a summarized overview of the Tax Administration's latest guidelines on travel expense reimbursements in advance withholding.
+The guidance was updated based on KVL 18/2024, under which tax-free treatment does not require the worker and client to have agreed on travel reimbursements as part of the assignment.

-An invoicing service company can pay tax-free travel expense reimbursements to a freelancer when the following conditions are met:
+An invoicing service company can pay tax-free travel expense reimbursements to the person performing the work when the following conditions are met:

-- The travel expense reimbursement is based on a travel claim
+• The travel expense reimbursement is based on a travel claim checked by the invoicing service.

 If these conditions are not met, the reimbursements are considered salary and are taxable.